alena-zayts/LLMs_for_integers_addition/README.md

 arXiv:2204.02311, 2022.  https://arxiv.org/abs/2204.02311

 <a id="6">[6]</a>
-Nogueira, R., Jiang, Z., & Lin, J. (2021).
-Investigating the Limitations of Transformers with Simple Arithmetic Tasks. https://arxiv.org/abs/2102.13019
+Nogueira, R., Jiang, Z., & Lin, J. Investigating the Limitations of Transformers with Simple Arithmetic Tasks, 2021. https://arxiv.org/abs/2102.13019

 <a id="7">[7]</a>
 Lewkowycz, A., Andreassen, A., et al. Solving quantitative reasoning problems with language models. arXiv preprint